Chemical structure of oleic acid

 - 9-octadecylenic acid

-Synthesis of oleic acid
+Synthesis and metabolism of oleic acid

 Oleic acid is by far the most widely distributed and abundant fatty acid in nature (few fats known to contain less than 10%) where it is mainly found as glycerol ester.
 It is a Δ9 desaturase product of stearic acid and is the the precursor of most polyunsaturated fatty acids (or PUFA): plants produce both omega-3 and omega-6 polyunsaturated fatty acids from it while animals can elongate and desaturated it to form a variety of omega-9 fatty acids.
 The high content is found in olive oil, about 60-70%, but is present also in nut oil and almond (abundant), canola oil, sesame oil, cocoa butter, lard and, to a less extent, in palm oil, tallow, safflower oil and soybean oil.

 Note: the chief sources of oleic acid in foods must be extra-virgin olive oil, the tastiest cooking oil.